- SPC is a statistical process used in manufacturing and quality control to ensure all processes operate within acceptable limits.

 - Progress center

 - Sample size determination

-A control chart graphically represents the gathered data with predetermined control limits.
-Think of the control chart as a bell curve laid sideways in order to see the time sequence of data points.
+A control chart visually represents the gathered data with pre-set control limits.
+Think of the control chart as a bell curve laid sideways to see the time sequence of data points.

 The control limits, as explained above in the variation section, are ±3 standard deviations from the mean.